canonical/ubuntu-core-docs/docs/how-to-guides/deploy-an-image/install-on-mediatek.md

 Congratulations!
 You have successfully downloaded, installed, and connected to a pre-built Ubuntu Core image on your MediaTek Genio.

-See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using your new Ubuntu Core installation or learn how to [build your Ubuntu Core image](/tutorials/build-your-first-image/index).
+See {ref}`First steps with Ubuntu Core <how-to-guides-using-ubuntu-core>` for an introduction to using your new Ubuntu Core installation or learn how to {ref}`build your Ubuntu Core image <ref-index-build-your-first-image>`.